Mikel’s Stoke City dash Aston Villa’s Carabao Cup ambition | Goal.com

 Into the quarter-finals we go!#SCFC 🔴⚪️ pic.twitter.com/4pFyr4ZyHx

-While Mikel was on paraded for the entire duration, Cameroonian goalkeeper Blondy Nna Noukeu was an unused substitute.
+While Mikel was on parade for the duration, Cameroonian goalkeeper Blondy Nna Noukeu was an unused substitute.

 Burkina Faso’s Bertrand Traore, Zimbabwe's Marvelous Nakamba and Egypt’s Ahmed Elmohamady were in action, nevertheless, were unable to prevent Villa from crumbling.

-Thanks to this result, Stoke City head to Sunday’s league game against Birmingham City with maximum confidence.
+Thanks to this result, Stoke City head to Sunday’s league game against Birmingham City with confidence.